joshuashoemaker/joshuashoemaker/README.md

 ## Current Projects

 ### 👍 [dataLovelace.app](https://datalovelace.app)
-Lovelace is a FOSS tool for indivisuals and organizations to take their data from various sources, manipulate it, related it, and report on it without the need of expensive tools or developer skills.
+Lovelace is a FOSS tool for indivisuals and organizations to take their data from various sources, manipulate it, relate it, and report on it without the need of expensive tools or developer skills.

 ### 👍 [lovelacejs](https://www.npmjs.com/package/lovelacejs)
 NPM package that powers [dataLovelace.app](https://datalovelace) for easily turning sets of data into objects that can manipulate the data with easy to create configurations.